 Dame Joan Ruddock: Former MP for Lewisham Deptford

 Joan was the Labour Member of Parliament for Lewisham Deptford from 1987 to 2015.
 She held posts in Government and Opposition as Minister for State at the Department for Energy and Climate Change (DECC) in 2008; Minister in the Department for Environment, Food and Rural Affairs (DEFRA) in 2007.
 Minister for Women (1997-1998), Shadow Minister for Home Affairs (1992-1994) and Shadow Transport Minister (1989-1992).
 From 1998 she has sat on a wide range of select committees, in addition to holding a number of positions on Parliamentary groups and introducing bills to Parliament.
 She is currently a Vice-President of the Socialist Environment and Resources Association (SERA).
 In 2010 Joan was appointed as a Privy Councillor and received a DBE in recognition of her public and political service.
-Since 2010 Joan has concentrated on constituency issues, which include her continuing support since inception of The Lenox Project. www.joanruddock.org
+Joan has supported The Lenox Project since its inception. www.joanruddock.org

 Dan Snow: Historian